RaspberryPiFoundation/weather-station/README.md

   sudo apt-get remove fake-hwclock -y
   ```

-1. Reboot for the changes to take effect.

-  `sudo reboot`

-1. Log in as usual.
-Test that the I²C devices are online and working.
+1. Test that the I²C devices are online and working.

   `sudo i2cdetect -y 1`